SubmergedAmongUs/Stop-PingTracker-Abuse/README.md

 ---

-## PingTracker Guidelines
+# Stop PingTracker Abuse
 This is an initiative to standardize how Among Us mods should and should not alter the PingTracker.

-`Draft 3, 9th of August 2024`
+`Draft 4, 10th of August 2024`

 ## Supporters
-Well-known individuals that support this initiative include:
+Developers of well-known that support this initiative include:
 - [Alexejhero](https://github.com/Alexejhero), Submerged developer and creator of this initiative
+- [MyDragonBreath](https://github.com/MyDragonBreath), Town of Us Reactivated developer _(mod changes pending)_
 - [probablyadnf](https://github.com/simonkellly), Submerged developer

-## Guidelines
+# Guidelines

-### What is the PingTracker for?
+## What is the PingTracker for?
 You should only add content to the PingTracker for diagnostic or information purposes.
 For example, displaying the current mod name and version, displaying role information or displaying current game mode is acceptable.

 **The PingTracker should not be used as a watermark or for displaying credits, especially during active gameplay.**